10 Picture-Perfect Lombok Beaches You Need to Visit!

 Puri Mas

-Right beside Qunci Villas is this beautiful resort, with a very tropical feel.
+Right beside Qunci Villas is this beautiful 45-room hotel, with a very tropical feel.

-You’ll love lounging around by the infinity pool and watching young students of the Puri Mas-sponsored Lombok International Dance School put on a weekly ballroom dancing show.
+We especially loved watching the young students from the Puri Mas-sponsored Lombok International Dance School perform their weekly ballroom shows.

 Puri Mas: Check rates and availability